melissaveraherbst/data-structures-and-algorithms/1. Problem Solving Patterns/Multiple Pointers/README.md

 # Multiple Pointers

-The Multiple Pointers pattern involves maintaining multiple pointers or references to elements in a data structure (usually a sorted array or linked list) and manipulating their positions to solve a problem efficiently.
+The Multiple Pointers pattern involves maintaining multiple pointers or references to elements in a data structure (usually a **sorted** array or linked list) and manipulating their positions to solve a problem efficiently.

-### Identifying Problems
+### Identifying Applicable Problems

 - Problems suitable for the Multiple Pointers technique often involve searching, comparing, or traversing elements in a sequence (e.g., arrays, linked lists) and require linear time complexity.

 ### Basic Steps

 - **Initialize Pointers:** Start with two or more pointers pointing to different elements in the data structure.
 - **Move Pointers:** Adjust the pointers based on certain conditions or criteria.
 - **Iterate or Terminate:** Continue moving pointers until a solution is found or a specific condition is met.

-### Use Cases

-   - **Pairs or Triplets:** Finding pairs or triplets with a certain property (e.g., sum, difference).
-   - **Sorted Array/Linked List:** Searching for elements in a sorted sequence efficiently.
-   - **Palindrome Check:** Checking if a sequence is a palindrome.
-   - **Intersection or Union:** Identifying common or unique elements between two sorted arrays.

-**Example: Pair Sum**
+### Example Implementation (using Python)

 Suppose you have a sorted array, and you need to find a pair of elements that sum to a specific target.